legacyspinner/el8-aarch64-kernel-4k-pages/readme.md

 a el8-aarch64 installed already in UTM on a Apple M1 but its running in software mode, which is the only way you can normally install 7/8 in UTM.

-Now, you can upgrade that and test with 4K pages.
+Now, you can install a new kernel or upgrade the old one and test with 4K pages.
 It seems really fast to me, now with Virtualiazation ticked.
 I also have 8 cores enabled with 8G memory.